-Taking account of the Contingency Fund the risk assessment shows that the net risk is £4.8 million at a time when we actually have £6.3 million in reserves.
+Taking account of the Contingency Fund the risk assessment shows that the net risk is $\pounds 4.8$ million at a time when we actually have $\pounds 6.3$ million in reserves.

-2. Questioner: Councillor Barry Macleod-Cullinane

-Question: "Has an assessment been carried out to determine what further savings, increased charges, service cuts or other budgetary changes will be required in the event that continued inflation rates of well in excess of 2% cause an in-year gap to emerge in the Council's finances?"

-Answer: This yet another example of repetitive question syndrome.
+- 2. Questioner: Councillor Barry Macleod-Cullinane - Asked of: Councillor Bill Stephenson (Leader of the Council and Portfolio Holder for Finance and Business Transformation) - Question: "Has an assessment been carried out to determine what further savings, increased charges, service cuts or other budgetary changes will be required in the event that continued inflation rates of well in excess of 2% cause an in-year gap to emerge in the Council's finances?" - Answer: This yet another example of repetitive question syndrome.
 I have covered all the points in your question in my answer to your first question.
 Your concerns about goods and services inflation are not well founded and any risks of in-year gaps will be found as is standard practice by finding savings elsewhere in the directorate as indicated in the budget report.
-I do not envisage this happening.

-3. Questioner: Councillor Nana Asante

-Question: "Can you explain why it has taken six years for Harrow to apply for Fairtrade Status?"
+I do not envisage this happening. - 3.
+Questioner: Councillor Nana Asante - Asked of: Councillor Bill Stephenson (Leader of the Council and Portfolio Holder for Finance and Business Transformation) - Question: "Can you explain why it has taken six years for Harrow to apply for Fairtrade Status?" - Answer: This is not a very happy episode in the history of Harrow Council.

-Answer: This is not a very happy episode in the history of Harrow further happened.
-In 2008 I asked a Cabinet question to find out why.
-The then Leader of the Council (Councillor David Ashton) indicated a full support for the initiative and volunteered to Chair the Steering Group.
-But, nothing happened.

-Council.
 In October 2005 Council adopted a motion for Harrow to seek Fairtrade status.
-A Steering Group was set up and two events were held on 6 March and 17 March
+A Steering Group was set up and two events were held on 6 March and 17 March 2006.